OWASP/owasp.github.io/_includes/member_benefits.md

 <p>Questions or problems with OWASP membership contact <a href="https://owasporg.atlassian.net/servicedesk/customer/portal/9">Membership Support</a></p>

-<h3>New Members will receive the first onboarding email within 24 hours registering.
+<h3>New Members will receive the first onboarding email within 24 hours of registering.
+The first email will be to provision your OWASP account.
 Please, check spam.</h3>